Deep Regression on Manifolds: A 3D Rotation Case Study: Introduction

-\textbf{Discretization} One solution consists in discretizing the target space, and reformulate the regression into a classification problem.
-Such approach has been used with success \eg by \cite{kanezaki_rotationnet_2018, kehl_ssd-6d_2017} for object attitude estimation.
-It may however not be satisfactory when precise regression is required, as the number of classes required is of the order of $(1/\alpha^d)$ with respect to the typical discretization length $\alpha$ and the dimension $d$ of the target manifold\footnote{assuming $Y$ to be a nonpathological manifold of finite measure.} ($d=3$ for 3D rotations).
+\textit{-- Discretization:} One solution consists in discretizing the target space, and reformulating the regression into a classification problem.
+Such approach has been used with success \eg in \cite{kanezaki_rotationnet_2018, kehl_ssd-6d_2017} for object attitude estimation.
+It may however not be satisfactory when precise regression is required, as the number of classes required is typically of the order of $(1/\alpha^d)$ with respect to a typical discretization step $\alpha$ and the dimension $d$ of the target manifold\footnote{assuming $Y$ to be a nonpathological manifold of finite measure.} ($d=3$ for 3D rotations).

-\textbf{Regression of an intermediary representation} An alternative consists in training the network to regress an intermediary representation using a surrogate loss, and use at test time a procedure to map this representation to an actual element of the target space.
-In the context of pose estimation from a image, \cite{crivellaro_novel_2015} introduced the idea of regressing a set of 2D heat maps representing the 2D projections of 3D keypoints, from which one can estimate a pose at test time by solving a PnP problem. \cite{he_pvn3d_2020} trains similarly a network to regress offsetted 3D keypoints, used at test time to infer a pose.
-Recently \cite{mohlin_probabilistic_2020} suggested to regress a $3 \times 3$ matrix representation of a Fischer probability distribution over the space of rotations.
+\textit{-- Regression of an intermediary representation:} An alternative consists in training the network to regress an intermediary representation using a surrogate loss, and using at test time a procedure to map this representation to an actual element of $Y$.
+To estimate the pose of a rigid body from an image, Crivellaro~\etal{}~\cite{crivellaro_novel_2015} proposed to learn to regress a set of 2D heat maps representing projections of 3D keypoints, and to solve a PnP problem at test time.
+He~\etal~\cite{he_pvn3d_2020} trained similarly a network to regress offsetted 3D keypoints used at test time to infer a pose, while others proposed to predict probability distributions on $SO(3)$ \cite{mohlin_probabilistic_2020, murphy_implicit-pdf_2021}.

-\textbf{Differentiable regression on the manifold} A third alternative consists in including a differentiable mapping $f$ from $X$ to the target space $Y$ as an ordinary layer of a deep learning architecture.
-It can then be trained either to minimize a loss function expressed on the target domain, or using $f(\bm{x})$ as an unsupervised representation~\cite{zhou_unsupervised_2017}.
+\textit{-- Differentiable mapping:} A third alternative consists in including a differentiable function $f$ mapping from $X$ to the target space $Y$ as an ordinary layer of a deep learning architecture.
+A model can then be trained either to minimize a loss function expressed on the target domain, or using $f(\bm{x})$ as an unsupervised intermediary representation~\cite{zhou_unsupervised_2017}.

-In this work, we focus on this third alternative.
-To achieve good training and generalization performances, some constraints have to be satisfied by the mapping used, the choice of which being nontrivial.
-In a recent paper, Zhou \etal~\cite{zhou_continuity_2019} proposed a notion of \emph{continuity} to guide this choice.
-Yet, it suffers from some shortcomings, and we believe that the literature is still lacking a satisfactory explanation about what makes a good mapping function to an arbitrary manifold space for deep learning.
-In this paper, we aim to contribute to the resolution of this issue.
-Note that our scope differs from traditional literature on geometric deep learning~\cite{bronstein_geometric_2017, cao_comprehensive_2020}, which focuses on processing data defined on non-Euclidean domain, or characterizing its underlying structure.